EddyVinck/Remix-Store-Headless-CMS/README.md

 This starts your app in development mode, rebuilding assets on file changes.

+**Note**: the in-memory cache will not work in development mode, see this tweet by [Kent C. Dodds](https://twitter.com/kentcdodds/status/1486127807461670914):

+> During development though most in-memory stuff goes away on every network request...

 ### Prismic Slicemachine

 To use the slice machine, you need to login with prismic and start the slicemachine locally.